hiveMC3310/hi-lang/README.md

 The easiest way to get started is to **download a pre‑built binary** from the [Releases](https://github.com/hiveMC3310/hi-lang/releases) page.
-Choose the executable for your platform (Windows, Linux, macOS) and place it somewhere in your `PATH`.
+Choose the executable for your platform (Windows, Linux) and place it somewhere in your `PATH`.

 Alternatively, you can build from source: